 - And so on…

-The immediate benefit of this procedure is that all the e-mails are automatically generated by a program we (or you) design for your web site.
-All these e-mails are automatically sent at pre-arranged intervals that correspond to the original subscription date.
+The immediate benefit of this procedure is that all the e-mails are automatically generated by a program we (or you) design for your website.
+All these e-mails are automatically sent at pre-arranged intervals corresponding to the original subscription date.

-Auto-responders have infinite variety, allowing you to tailor them to your business, customer base, your changing industry and fluctuations in local or global economies.
+Auto-responders have infinite variety, allowing you to tailor them to your business, customer base, changing industry, and fluctuations in local or global economies.